Campervan Weekend in Sequoia and Kings Canyon NP - Native Campervans

 Stop 1: Giant Forest Museum

 Once you pick up your campervan, you’re on your way to Sequoia.
-The first official stop after you climb the windy park road from Foot Hills Visitor center entrance.
+The first official stop after you climb the windy park road from Foot Hills Visitor Center entrance.
 Stop and check out the Giant Forest Museum.
 Here you’ll get your first up-close glimpse at these towering giant trees and learn all about the history, human involvement, and the surrounding meadows.

 Stop 2: General Sheman Tree